Carlos Méndez Martínez: Political career

 While the "Las Cascadas Hotel" was constructed the hotel was not completed under the mayor's tenure and in 2019 reports indicated the mayor placed the property along with the Aguadilla Ice Skating Arena for sale.

 In 2019, Aguadilla received the City Livability Award from the United States Conference of Mayors and honored the efforts spearheaded by Carlos Méndez Martínez.

 Personal life

-He married on January 1, 1977, with Heidi G. Méndez (née Mayer) at Seattle in King County, Washington.
+He was married on January 1, 1977, to Heidi G. Méndez (née Mayer) at Seattle in King County, Washington.
 They had a son, Mark A. Méndez.
 Méndez divorced in 1998, after 21 years of marriage.
 In 1999, he met his current wife Mildred Cortes-Ramos.